What Your Daughter Learns When She Learns to Sail

 5. Water Safety

 I am guessing the safety of your children is at the top of your list of things that are important, and perhaps the prospect of sending your child into a body of water may cause initial panic.
 Don’t let it.
 Your child will be in a life vest, or personal flotation device, the entire time.
 She will learn why awareness matters, she will learn water safety, she will learn what to do if she or someone else falls out of the boat.
-She will learn and appreciate the many safety lessons that are always part of sailing instruction so that she is well prepared and knowledgeable.
+She will learn and appreciate the many safety lessons inherent to sailing instruction so that she becomes well prepared and knowledgeable.

 6. Math and Science